LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ### Elasticsearch ###
 **Step 1: Download Elasticsearch**

-Go to the download [link](https://www.elastic.co/downloads/elasticsearch).
+Go to the [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) download link.

-In the region highlighted with a green box, select the download option for your operating system.
+In the region highlighted with a green box, select the download option for Windows.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/jbfvm3lctmrnsjv3cw5o.png)

-You will see that a zip file has been downloaded(orange box).
+You will see that a zip folder has been downloaded(orange box).

-**Step 2: Relocate the downloaded file and extract the file**
+**Step 2: Relocate the downloaded Elasticsearch and extract it**

 Where you relocate this file is up to you but for this tutorial, I have created a folder called Elastic_Stack in my Windows(C:) drive.